-When it comes to the best vacuum cleaners, one thing everyone tends to ask is: Which is better, Shark vs Dyson?
+If you're looking to upgrade to one of the best vacuum cleaners, you're probably wondering which is better, Shark vs Dyson?
 The fact is both of these brands have an immense presence in the marketplace, and each for good reason.
 Dyson is renowned for introducing innovation and the latest technology to vacuum cleaners, while Shark tends to offer amazing value for money with a strong performance to boot.

 That's why a lot of us get stuck between the two when it comes to choosing a new vacuum cleaner.
-To help you make a decision, we’ve pulled together this comprehensive guide which will break down all of the differences between these competitors.
+To help you decide, we’ve pulled together this helpful guide which will break down all of the differences between these competitors.
 We will consider the pros and cons of each as well as what you can reasonably expect in terms of performance.
 That way, you will know for certain: Which is better for you, Shark vs Dyson?

 A brief overview of Shark vs Dyson